Client Policies

 Regulated Restrictive Practices in relation to Learning for Life Clients involve the practices listed below, except where the practice is an age-appropriate child safety or injury prevention measure implemented in line with community standards and its recommendation or use would be relevant to any child of that age and not just because the Client has a disability or behaviour of concern:

-• chemical restraint: the use of medication or chemical substance for the primary purpose of influencing a person’s behaviour.
+• chemical restraint: the use of medication or chemical substances for the primary purpose of influencing a person's behaviour.
 Chemical restraint does not include the use of medication as prescribed by a medical practitioner for the treatment of, or to enable treatment of, a diagnosed mental disorder, physical illness or physical condition;

 • mechanical restraint: the use of a device to prevent, restrict or subdue a person's movement for the primary purpose of influencing a person's behaviour.
 Mechanical restraint does not include the use of a device for therapeutic or non-behavioural purposes;

-• physical restraint: the use or action of physical force to prevent, restrict or subdue movement of a person’s body, or part of their body, for the primary purpose of influencing their behaviour.
-Physical restraint does not include the use of a hand-on technique in a reflexive way to guide or redirect a person away from potential harm or injury, consistent with what could reasonably be considered the exercise of care towards a person;
+• physical restraint: the use or action or physical force to prevent, restrict or subdue movement of a person's body, or part of their body, for the primary purpose of influencing their behaviour.
+Physical restraint does not include the use of a hands-on technique in a reflexive way to guide or redirect a person away from potential harm or injury, consistent with what could reasonably be considered the exercise of care towards a person;

 • environmental restraint: restriction of a person's free access to all parts of their environment, including items or activities.

-Determining whether a practice or intervention is a Regulated Restrictive Practice for the purpose of a Client needs to be made on a case by case basis, taking into account the context in which the practice is used and the age of the Client.
+Determining whether a practice or intervention is a Regulated Restrictive Practice for the purpose of a Client needs to be made on a case-by-case basis, taking into account the context in which the practice is used and the age of the Client.

 Restrictive Practice means any practice or intervention that has the effect of restricting the rights or freedom of movement of a Client.